yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/dcl_revoke.md

 ## Synopsis

-Use the `REVOKE` statement to remove access privileges.
+The `REVOKE` statement is used to remove access privileges from one or more roles.

 ## Syntax